boltops-tools/cody/docs/_docs/type-option.md

 ## Stack Name

-The stack name is the same as the CodeBuild project name with the `-cb` suffix appended to it.
+The stack name is the same as the CodeBuild project name with the `-cody` suffix appended to it.
 Examples:

 CodeBuild Project Name | Stack Name
 --- | ---
-demo | demo-cb
+demo | demo-cody
-demo-unit | demo-unit-cb
+demo-unit | demo-unit-cody
-demo-web-unit | demo-web-unit-cb
+demo-web-unit | demo-web-unit-cody

 {% include prev_next.md %}